Landing Page Optimisation Mistakes to Avoid

 Which landing page mistake has the biggest impact on conversion rate?

-The answer varies by page, but the highest-impact single change across most underperforming landing pages is clarifying the value proposition.
-A page whose headline communicates clearly what the visitor will receive — specific, benefit-led, and matched to the ad that sent the traffic — consistently outperforms one where users have to infer the offer.
-If you can only fix one thing, start with the above-the-fold clarity.
-The second highest-impact change is typically the CTA: replacing generic labels with outcome-specific copy produces measurable improvements in most A/B tests.
+It varies by page, but the single highest-impact change across most underperforming pages is clarifying the value proposition.
+A headline that says clearly what the visitor gets, specific, benefit-led, matched to the ad that sent them there, consistently beats one that makes people guess.
+If you can only fix one thing, start there.
+CTA copy is usually the second highest-impact fix.

 How do I know if my landing page is underperforming?